 Let’s get the elephant out of the room – London is very bloody expensive and lots of visitors to the UK assume that the whole of the country is just as pricey.
-Well I’m here to tell you that Manchester is super affordable.
+Well I’m here to tell you that if you visit Manchester, you will find that it is super affordable.
 Hotels in Manchester start at just £40 per night and a dorm bed in Hatters Hostel including breakfast will only set you back about £20.
 Not only that but you can get a pint of beer for as little as £2 and bottles of wine for £10 in city centre pubs.
 There are also dirt cheap student nights at Manchester’s various clubs where entry and all drinks are £1.

 If your idea of being cultured doesn’t involve necking pints of beer in a Manchester pub then fear not because most museums and galleries in Manchester are free to enter, transport is super cheap (again, more on that later) and you’ll find a wide range of affordable cafes, restaurants and food trucks to take your pick from.